infinyon/fluvio/README.md

 Welcome to the Fluvio project!

-Fluvio is a cloud-native platform for data in motion, built from the ground up to run on top of Kubernetes.
+Fluvio is a cloud-native platform for data-in-motion, built from the ground up to run on Kubernetes.
 It brings centralized control to connect, transform, and distribute real-time data across the organization.

 The repository contains all the code necessary to run the Fluvio platform: Services, APIs, and the CLI.